 Because excellence and failure are often similar!

-For example, both great salespeople and poor one feel like they are selling themselves when they pitch their product.
+For example, both great salespeople and poor ones feel like they are selling themselves when they pitch their products.

 It’s that personal investment in the product that makes them so persuasive.

 That same personal investment though also makes them more scared of a no.

 The difference though is those great salespeople are not paralyzed by those fears.

 A seemingly popular rule of political correctness these days seem to be that of treating people the same way.